wangsyTHU/wangsyTHU.github.io/_pages/about.md

 * Cloud-edge collaborative agile control of distributed energy resources

 ## News
-[June 30, 2024] I graduate from Tsinghua University with the honors *"Beijing & Tsinghua University Outstanding Ph.D.
-Graduate"* and *"Tsinghua University Outstanding Ph.D.
-Dissertation"*
+[June 30, 2024] I graduate from Tsinghua University with the honors *Beijing & Tsinghua University Outstanding Ph.D.
+Graduate* and *Tsinghua University Outstanding Ph.D.
+Dissertation*

 [May 22, 2024] I have successfully passed my Ph.D. dissertation defense, entitled *"Flexibility Aggregation and Coordination of Diverse Energy Resources"*.

 [May 13, 2024] I was selected as the *Tsinghua University Cercis Scholar*.

 [Dec.
 14, 2023] I received the *Tsinghua University Jiang Nanxiang Scholarship*.